Chinese Medicine for Alcoholism, Addictions, and to Stop Smoking

 Herbs for Addiction

-There is no single herb that can stop addictions, but the right herb formula can be very helpful when correctly prescribed according to.
+There is no single herb that can stop addictions, but the right herb formula can be very helpful.

 For those with alcohol addictions, GE GEN (Kudzu root or flowers) has been used in East Asia for centuries to treat drunkenness and intoxication.
 Tests at Harvard Medical School concluded that the compounds in Kudzu offer promise as effective agents for alcohol abuse.